 and Canary, son-in-law David, grandchildren Crystal and Wylder, aunt Lucille, sister in law Ethel, God sons Edmund and Anthony, cousins, coworkers and friends.

 LaFrances attended Bethune Cookman College now Bethune Cookman University Daytona Beach, Florida(Ciass of 1953), Tuskegee Institute now Tuskegee University Tuskegee, Alabama (Class of 1962), Michigan State University, East Lansing, Michigan.
 She was most proud of graduating from Douglass High School of Live Oak, Florida (Class of

 1948).
 While attending Bethune, LaFrances was the work study student of the late Dr. Mary Mcleod Bethune as a maid, cleaning campus guest houses for visiting dignitaries such as the former first lady of the United States of America Mrs. Eleanor Roosevelt.

 Mrs. Stephens retired from the Suwannee County School System with

 30 years of service as an Educator.
 Mrs. Stephens was a member of many civic organizations during her youth, a trail blazer in her own right.
 Mrs. Stephens later years were spent as a resident of Suwannee Hea!thcare and Rehabilitation Center of Live Oak.

 Family and Friends are asked to wear white at the Celebration of Life Service to be held at African Missionary Baptist Church 509 Walker Ave.
 Live Oak, Florida Rev. Alex Fountain, Pastor Minister Sandra Fountain, First Lady at 11:00 am Saturday, June 8, 2019.
 Services are being provided by Thomas Funeral Home.

-To send flowers to LaFrances' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of LaFrances Williams Stephens, please visit our floral store.